ryanlfoster/vanilla-modal/README.md

 Or is it a JavaScript-powered CSS modal?
 No matter...

+## License

+MIT.
+Please feel free to offer any input - pull requests, bug tracking, suggestions are all welcome.

 ## FAQ

 ### I'm looking for a jQuery modal I can copy & paste into my site.